-A while ago I posted “You may not be the ‘A’ player you think you are” describing what makes up a top performer.
-Charlie Thomas, CEO of Razorsight and author of “Entrepreneur: A CEO’s Lessons in American Capitalism“, commented about the importance of hiring – specifically of hiring people that are better than yourself.
+A while ago I posted “You may not be the ‘A’ player you think you are,” describing what makes up a top performer.
+Charlie Thomas, CEO of Razorsight and author of “Entrepreneur: A CEO’s Lessons in American Capitalism,” commented about the importance of hiring – specifically of hiring people that are better than yourself.
 I couldn’t agree more – ‘A’ players make themselves better by surrounding themselves with people who are better, smarter, and more experienced than themselves.
-So what is the secret to identifying and hiring this type of teamate?
+So what is the secret to identifying and hiring this type of teammate?
 For me, it’s not the typical recruiting process.

 - Humble confidence – getting your head straight is half the battle.
 The more senior your role, the more likely it is that you will need to hire someone more qualified than yourself for the role you’re trying to fill (leaders/managers tend to be generalists).
-My head of sales is a much better salesman than myself.
-My head of finance has more financial expertise than I could ever dream of.
-To hire the right people for these positions I needed the humility to hire someone that could run circles around myself, but the confidence to gauge everything from their competence to culture fit prior to hiring and the courage to lead a team of very strong performers thereafter.
+Our head of sales is a much better salesman than myself.
+Our head of finance has more financial expertise than I could ever dream of.
+To hire the right people for these positions, I needed the humility to hire someone that could run circles around me, but the confidence to gauge everything from their competence to culture fit prior to hiring and the courage to lead a team of very strong performers thereafter.

 - Leverage your scaffolding – successful companies and high performers tend to surround themselves with experts that help them jump to the next level (the concept is discussed in detail in The Breakthrough Company).
 Now’s the time to leverage those resources.
 Rely upon external resources to recommend the best and brightest for a position.
 The best hires are typically resources from within your network.
 Leverage the first and second-hand experience of people you trust to recommend known entities.